-The PAGE READ (13h) command transfers the data from the NAND Flash array to the cache register.
+The Page Read (13h) command transfers the data from the NAND Flash array to the cache register.
 The command sequence is follows:

-- 1. 13h (PAGE READ TO CACHE)
+1.13h (Page Read To Cache)

-- OFh (GET FEATURES command to read the status)Monitor whether the status of the operation is finished
+2.0Fh (Get Features command to read the status)

+Monitor whether the status of the operation is finished

-- 3. OBh or 03h (READ FROM CACHE)
+3.0Bh or 03h (Read From Cache)

-Requires mode configure bits, followed by 13-bit column address for the starting byte address Other Operation:
+Requires mode configure bits, followed by 12-bit column address for the starting byte address

+- Other Operation:

-- 3Bh (READ FROM CACHE x2)
+- 3Bh (Read From Cache x2)

-- 6Bh (READ FROM CACHE x4)
+6Bh (Read From Cache x4)

-- BBh (READ FROM CACHE DUAL IO)
+- BBh (Read From Cache Dual IO)

-- EBh (READ FROM CACHE QUAD IO)
+- EBh (Read From Cache Quad IO)

-The PAGE READ command requires a 24-bit address consisting of 7 dummy bits followed by a 17-bit block/page address.
-After the block/page addresses are registered, the device starts the transfer from the main array to the cache register and will be busy for tRD time.
-During this time, the GET FEATURE (0Fh) command can be issued to monitor the status of the operation (refer to the Status Register section).
-Following a status of successful completion, the READ FROM CACHE (03h/0Bh/3Bh/6Bh/BBh/EBh) command must be issued in order to read the data out of the cache.
+The Page Read command requires a 24-bit address consisting of 8 dummy bits followed by a 16-bit block/page address.
+After the block/page addresses are registered, the device starts the transfer from the main array to the cache register, and is busy for tRD time.
+During this time, the Get Features (0Fh) command can be issued to monitor the status of the operation (refer to the Status Register section).
+Following a status of successful completion, the Read From Cache (03h/0Bh/3Bh/6Bh/BBh/EBh) command must be issued in order to read the data out of the cache.

 The device supports pre-read function.
-When reading multiple pages continuously, the average tRD is shortened.
+When reading multiple pages continuously, the time will be reduced more than double time.